Floyd-Pinto/ApnaGhar/README.md

   * **Financial Forecaster**: A comprehensive tool that calculates the long-term total cost of ownership, including taxes, maintenance, and insurance.
   * **Agent Performance Ledger**: A blockchain-based system to create a transparent, tamper-proof record of a real estate agent's transaction history and performance metrics.

 ## Detailed Technical Stack

 Our chosen tech stack provides a robust and scalable foundation for the project:

+- **Frontend**:
-  * **Frontend**: `React` / `Next.js` for building a fast and dynamic user interface.
+  React / Next.js for building a fast and dynamic user interface.

+- **Backend**:
-  * **Backend**: `Django`, a high-level Python web framework, for rapid, secure, and clean development.
+  Django, a high-level Python web framework, for rapid, secure, and clean development.

+- **Database**:
-  * **Database**: `PostgreSQL` for reliable, scalable, and structured data storage.
+  PostgreSQL for reliable, scalable, and structured data storage.

-  * **Blockchain**:
+- **Blockchain**:
-      * **Core Platform**: We will use a `Hyperledger` framework, specifically **Hyperledger Fabric**.
-Unlike public, permissionless blockchains, Hyperledger is a private, permissioned network.
-This means we can control who can join and what data they can see, which is essential for a platform dealing with sensitive financial and property data.
+  - **Core Platform**: Ethereum (or Ethereum-compatible chains like Polygon)
-      * **Smart Contracts (Chaincode)**: Written in languages like `Go`, `JavaScript`, or `Java`, these will handle all core transaction logic, including property tokenization, fractional share transfers, and secure booking agreements.
+  - **Smart Contracts**: Written in Solidity, handling property tokenization, fractional ownership, and booking agreements
-      * **Data Privacy and Verification**: We will implement `IPFS` (InterPlanetary File System) for storing and verifying the integrity of uploaded media (photos, videos, and legal documents).
-The hash of each file will be stored on the Hyperledger ledger.
-For sensitive data, Hyperledger Fabric’s **channels** will allow private, secure communication between specific parties (e.g., a buyer and a builder), ensuring confidentiality.
-  * **AI Integration**: We will use the `OpenAI API` for developing and integrating our AI chatbot.
+  - **Data Privacy and Verification**: Media files (photos, videos, and legal documents) will be stored on IPFS.
+Each file’s hash will be stored on the blockchain for verification.
+Sensitive information can be encrypted before upload.

+- **AI Integration**:
+  OpenAI API for chatbot functionality.

+- **Push Notifications**:
-  * **Push Notifications**: `Firebase Cloud Messaging` will be used to enable real-time updates and push notifications across devices.
+  Firebase Cloud Messaging for real-time alerts across devices.

-  * **Hosting**: We will leverage a cloud platform like `AWS` or `Google Cloud Platform` for a scalable and robust operating environment.
+- **Hosting**:
+  Cloud infrastructure on AWS or Google Cloud Platform for scalability and reliability.

+- **Version Control**:
-  * **Version Control**: `Git` & `GitHub` for collaborative development.
+  Git & GitHub for collaborative development.

 ## Getting Started